Who is Hiral Tipirneni? What to know about the Arizona congressional candidate

 Tipirneni came to the U.S. from India

-When she was 3 years old, Tipirneni and her family emigrated to the U.S. from India, according to her campaign.
+When she was 3 years old, Tipirneni and her family came to the U.S. from India, according to her campaign.
 And despite the degrees her parents held, it was a challenge financially.

 “Her parents were seeking the American dream because they knew the United States was a place where, if you worked hard and lived by the rules of democracy, you could be successful no matter where you came from,” her campaign website reads.